Teaching Associate for the Department of English

 College of Arts and Humanities

-The Department of English seeks graduate students as Teaching Associates applicants.
+The Department of English seeks graduate students as Teaching Associate applicants.
 Teaching Associates typically are responsible for providing classroom instruction.
+Eligibility is determined by successful TA eligibility, department eligibility and adequate funding.

-- Determinant on successful TA Eligibility and Department Eligibility and adequate funding, the Department is seeking TA applicants for sections of English 5A.
+- The department is seeking TA applicants for sections English 5A.

-- Determinant on successful TA Eligibility and Department Eligibility, TAs will teach sections of English 5B the following semester and could have opportunities to teach other beginning courses in the English Department.
+- TAs will teach sections of English 5B the following semester and could have opportunities to teach other beginning courses in the English Department.

 Job Duties may include the following, but will be dependent upon the specific course to which the teaching associate will be assigned, as well as upon the specific needs of the faculty member in charge of the course: